seetafaceengine/SeetaFace2/README_en.md

   - BUILD_EXAMPLE: Whether to compile the example.
 ON: On; OFF: Off, open requires pre-installation of `OpneCV`
   - CMAKE_INSTALL_PREFIX: Installation prefix
   - SEETA_USE_FMA: Whether use `FMA` instructions.
 Default off.
 Only works in `x86` architecture.
+  - SEETA_USE_SSE2: Whether use SSE2 instructions。window and unix default ON，other default OFF。

 ### 2.3 Platforms
 #### 2.3.1 linux
   - Dependence